 - Arrange furniture so you have a clear pathway between rooms.

 - Keep low-rise coffee tables, magazine racks, footrests, and plants out of the path of traffic.

-- Install easy-access light switches at room entrances so you will not have to walk into a dark room in order to turn on the light.
+- Install easy-access light switches at room entrances so you will not have to walk into a dark room to turn on the light.
 Glow-in-the-dark switches also may be helpful.